HMS Worcester launches her assault on the pocket battle ships on 12 Febuary 1942 Pinted by by Montague Dawson

-In December 1943 she struck a mine but refused to sink, was towed round to Sheerness but was not considered worth repairing so was taken to London as an accommodation ship and source of spares for her sisters.
+In December 1943 she struck a mine but refused to sink, was towed round to Sheerness but was not considered worth repairing and was taken to London as an accommodation ship and source of spares for her sisters.
 She was renamed Yeoman in June 1945 probably to release the name Worcester for use on a new destroyer and finally scrapped at Grays in February 1947.